Soldiers, Sailors, Airmen and Families Association v Allgemeines Krankenhaus Viersen GmbH: Facts

 Harry Roberts was born on 14 June 2000 in the Allegemeines Krankenhaus in Viersen, North Rhine-Westphalia, Germany which was a hospital providing medical services to families and members of UK Armed Forces in which his father was a serving member.
 The plaintiffs claimed that Harry suffered an acute profound hypoxic brain injury.
 His injuries were severe.
-He had level 5 cerebral palsy and had no independent mobility, and was confined to a wheelchair.
+He had level 5 cerebral palsy and had no independent mobility, making him reliant on a wheelchair.

 He brought legal proceedings in England through his mother as litigation friend (even though he was over 18 at the time the claim was brought, his mental condition resulted in him being a protected party under the English civil procedure rules).
 He alleged that the negligent failings of the midwife who attended his mother's labour in the latter stages and who was employed by the SSAFA, caused his injuries.
 SSAFA disputed liability, but they in turn issued third party proceedings against the German hospital so that in the event they were found to be liable to Harry Roberts, that the hospital should make a contribution to the damages under Part 20 of the Civil Procedure Rules.
 The German hospital disputed liability as well, and further argued that as against them the limitation period had expired under German law.

 Under the Private International Law (Miscellaneous Provisions) Act 1995 (which applied at the time), any alleged tort was governed by German law.
 However, in the English courts any right of contribution was governed by the Civil Liability (Contribution) Act 1978, and it was argued that the 1978 Act had overriding effect and therefore mandated English law to govern the contribution claims even though German law governed the underlying tort claims, and thus the expiry of the limitation period under German law would be irrelevant.
 Accordingly, as a preliminary issue, it had to be determined which law should govern the contribution claim.
 The preliminary issue was agreed by the parties, and certified by Master Yoxall in following terms: